 When students do not complete all course requirements by the end of their enrollment payment periods, some instructors may assign a temporary grade of (I) for incomplete.
 In these cases, instructors assign traditional grades after the students complete the course requirements.
-Incomplete grades may inaccurately reflect a students' GPA and/ or pace.
+Incomplete grades may inaccurately reflect a students' GPA and/or pace.

-Incomplete grades are not considered passing grades and will be counted in SAP calculations for attempted credits as unsuccessful completion; however, these grades will not affect students' GPA until the final grade is recorded.
-The students' SAP will be updated and recalculated to include the new grade.
-Should the new calculation make the students ineligible for Title IV funds and aid has been disbursed; the students will be responsible for all aid and balances incurred.
-All future isbursements will be cancelled.
+Incomplete grades are not considered passing grades and will be counted in the SAP calculations for attempted credits as unsuccessful completion.
+However, these grades will not affect a students' GPA until the final grade is recorded.
+The students' SAP will be updated and recalculated to include the new grade the next time an official SAP calculation occurs.
+SAP calculations are not allowed to be recalculated unless an error has occurred during the grading process.
+In such events a recalculation will be performed.
+If the new calculation makes the students ineligible for Title IV funds and aid has been disbursed; the students will be responsible for all aid and balances incurred.
+All future disbursements will be cancelled.